 Reducing a milk supply when pumping

 A mother who is exclusively pumping can reduce the length of each pumping session to slowly regulate her supply, or begin to space the pumping sessions a little further apart.
-Some herbs and medications may also reduce a milk supply, see Too much milk: Sage and other herbs for decreasing milk supply by Kelly Bonyata for further reading.
+Some mothers consider herbs and medications to help reduce a milk supply, see Too much milk: Sage and other herbs for decreasing milk supply by Kelly Bonyata for further reading.
 Whenever a breast is full, milk production will slow down so over time the strategy of having fuller breasts between sessions will down regulate the milk supply.
 However, go slowly, it is very important to always pump enough milk to remain comfortable to avoid blocked ducts or mastitis (breast inflammation).

 Pumping should be comfortable and not make a mother’s nipples sore.
 However a poorly fitted pump flange rubbing a nipple, a suction that is too high, not using lubrication or a poor quality breast pump could cause pain and friction during pumping leading to sore nipples.
 Whenever skin has been broken around the nipple or base of the nipple there is a higher chance of getting a fungal (thrush) or bacterial infection.
 For further reading see:

 - How to Increase Milk Supply When Pumping has information on breast pump flange fit